 Category 6: Best Mobile Technology

-The shortlist will be published by the GSMA in January 2014, and one winner in each category will be announced at the Mobile World Congress in Barcelona on Tuesday 26th February 2013.
+The shortlist will be published by the GSMA in January 2014, and one winner in each category will be announced at the Mobile World Congress in Barcelona on Tuesday 25th February 2014.

-Entry is open to all players in the Mobile sector and all participating organisations that are developing a wide range of advanced mobile broadband solutions demonstrating the advantages of LTE.
+Entry is open to all players in the Mobile Broadband eco-system as below, and all participating organisations that are developing a wide range of advanced mobile broadband solutions demonstrating the advantages of LTE.

 Entry is open to:

-Entries for the Best Mobile Infrastructure Technology category will be judged on the following main criteria:
+Entries for the category will be judged on the following main criteria:

 Entry forms, supporting materials & formats: